 Other plants for weaving included kiekie and pīngao.
 Weaving was used not only to produce items of clothing but practical objects like whāriki (mats), kete (baskets) of all description, kūpenga (fishing nets and eel traps) and rongoā mats, baskets of all descriptions, fishing nets, and eel traps.

-There are a good number of practicing weavers across Canterbury contributing to national programmes, exhibitions and public artworks.
+There are a good number of practising weavers across Canterbury contributing to national programmes, exhibitions and public artworks.

 As with other traditional art forms, whakairo (carving) was in critical decline when Te Ao Marama carving school was established in Rotorua in 1926.
 This was superseded by the New Zealand Māori Arts and Crafts Institute in 1963, also located in Rotorua.
 Only a small number of Ngāi Tahu(external link) have been accepted into the school since that time, though a number of NZMACI graduates have gone onto to call Christchurch and Canterbury home.